Bandwidth/shared-components/README.md

 import { Button } from 'shared-components';
 ```

+# The Flow Layout System

+Built into the library is a layout system which is designed to easily create experiences according to Bandwidth's design guidelines.
+You can read more in the [Flow docs](http://dev.bandwidth.com/shared-components/components/Flow.html)

 # Additional Components

 Besides the components listed in our design system, this library contains a few extras: